stgeorgeshurstville/bulletin/index.md

-#### [In the name of Christ, the psalmist prays:] Lift up your heads, O gates! and be lifted up, O ancient doors! that the king of glory may come in.
-Who is the King of glory?
-The Lord of hosts, he is the king of glory!
-Jesus says: Now is the judgment of this world, now shall the ruler of this world be cast out; and I, when I am lifted up from the earth will draw all men to myself.
-John 12.31
+#### Jesus says: Now is the judgment of this world, now shall the ruler of this world be cast out; and I, when I am lifted up from the earth will draw all men to myself.

-##### Psalm 24:9-10
+##### John 12:31